Archive for April, 2014

 DETROIT – You probably won’t recall the number of the road trips when one of your passengers didn’t get car sick while watching the rear DVD entertainment system, like the one in the Buick Enclave.
 Some credit for that goes to General Motors’ Human Factors group for properly placing the screen outside “the puke zone.”

-Presented here are real tweets featuring the hashtag #uglycar.
+Presented here are real tweets featuring the hashtag #uglycar as found on Twitter.
 Your job is simple enough: identify the redacted vehicle being discussed.
 Scroll down slowly so you don’t accidentally see the answers.
 Good luck!